Jesse-6/batt-ctl/README.md

 # Battery charge limiter service for Linux on x86-64
-This application can be used primarily on OpenRC-based systems, whenever all other options fail to provide a reliable way to control or set the battery charge limit in a system in a persistent manner at startup.
+This application can be used primarily on OpenRC-based systems, whenever all other options fail to provide a reliable way to control or set the battery charge limit in a system that persists at startup.

 I created it based on a need that was previously met by the 'bat-asus-battery' application and, later, by the system's own DE, both of which failed due to the dependency on systemd as init system.
-This application is made using OpenRC as the service launcher, allowing configuration persistence during system boot, and also serving in application mode for quick in-session configuration, similar to what 'bat-asus-battery' does.
+This application is made targeting OpenRC as its service launcher, allowing configuration persistence during system boot, and also serving in application mode for quick in-session configuration, similar to what 'bat-asus-battery' does.
 But I also added systemd support if anyone needs to run it under a systemd based system.

 #### Installation